-Additionally, by counting the number of free bits $|\mathcal{F}i|$ over all i, we see that the resulting compact index will be exactly M bits in length.
-Thus an index calculated in this manner satisfies Equation 1, as desired.
+Additionally, we see that the modified indices have a bit length of

+Thus such an index satisfies Equations 1 and 2, as desired.
 It remains only to show how to calculate the rank r of a value w given \mathcal{F} .
 We first consider an example.

-Example 3.1 We consider the values of t, w and r for n = 4, $(e \circlearrowright d) = [0100]{[2]}$ and 2 free bits.
-In the following table, the free bits of t have been underlined, while the ranks r have been calculated by inspection over the set of all w values.
+Example 3.1 (Gray Code Rank) We consider the values of t, w and r for n = 6, $(e \circlearrowright d) = [001000]{[2]}$ and 3 free bits.
+In the following table the free bits of t have been underlined while the ranks r have been calculated by inspection over the set of all w values.